-Former ruler "Emperor" Sankis spends a few months trying to drink from the magma river (actually the result of a bug), but snaps out of it and goes back to making horrifying engravings.
+- Former ruler "Emperor Sankis" Gatinbomrek spends a few months trying to drink from the magma river (actually the result of a bug), but snaps out of it and goes back to making horrifying engravings.

 "He now lies useless in his room.
 I did not wish to kill him as that would merely lead to a replacement.
 He will suffer in his room until his own kind forget about him, where he will slowly starve to death alone."